}

 generally, in the same range as drip irrigation.

-In Drip irrigation, Application of water in the form of discrete droplets directly to the root zone of the crop through a network of pipeline.
+In Drip irrigation, the Application of water in the form of discrete droplets directly to the root zone of the crop through a network of pipelines.

 imagei626.png